OpenSextant/Xponents/doc/README_Xlayer_REST.md

 * `text`  - UTF-8 text buffer
 * `features` - comma-separated string of features which will vary by app.
 XponentsGeotagger (default app) class supports:
    * `places, coordinates, countries` or `geo` to refer to all of those geographic entities
+   * `patterns` - configured patterns.
+By default only date/time patterns are detected and normalized.
    * `persons`, `orgs`, `taxons` to refer to those non-geo entities.
    * `filtered_out` will turn on noisy entities that were filtered out for some reason.
 The default is not return filtered-out items.